-Your crew-cut sperm Would not have sought geometry, but as Unpredictable the deaths as of Scots In friendly fire would have scorched its way in How it would have burned, and in lots Women. given your face, strong as sin Of them, too And as taut as the rectangle round that We still see those eyes, that straight Photograph.
-Technology turned you into ... flat Stare.
-This was before we made your date Image.
+Your crew-cut sperm Would not have sought geometry, but as Unpredictable the deaths Scots as of In friendly fire would have scorched its way in Women.
+How it would have burned, and in lots Of them, too given your face, strong as sin And as taut as the rectangle round that We still see those eyes, that straight Photograph.
+Stare.
+Technology turned you into ... flat This was before we made your date Image.
 And camera crews converged from round the world On your Mormon, four-square town.

 But for whom?

 Not for your mother.

+Triangle,
-On her lap a furled

-Triangle, stripes and stars, points to her womb.
+On her lap a furled stripes and stars, points to her womb.

-So why have I decided I will give These verses out?
-It has to be because Not one of us you left behind can live Your life for you.
+So why have I decided I will give It has to be because These verses out? left behind can live Not one of us you Your life for you.
 That is the thought that gnaws Away at time.
-And since we cannot stain The universe with all that you have lost And should have done. and since that serried pain You left in place of life, though beyond all cost, Is cheap in lieu of you, I have to make These inexpensive stanzas, lest we Presume that there is something to take rich To you there in your grave, some fragrant fee, Like myrrh and aloes. which might put a stop To that hemorrhaging not shown on our screens, blossoming in rows of crop-The desert Like death planted by laser-sure machines.
+And since we cannot stain The universe with all that you have lost And should have done, and since that serried pain You left in place of life, though beyond all cost, Is cheap in lieu of you, I have to make lest we These inexpensive stanzas, Presume that there is something rich to take To you there in your grave, some fragrant fee, Like myrrh and aloes, which might put a stop To that hemorrhaging not shown on our screens.
+The blossoming in rows of cropdesert Like death planted by laser-sure machines.